-- 3.36 Residents moving into the new Co-Living accommodation have the potential to impact on public community service provisions, most specifically education and health services.
-The proposed development is likely to be for 298 new dwellings, targeted towards young professional single-person households, and as assumed earlier, around half may be new to the area.
+- 3.28 Residents moving into the new co-living accommodation have the potential to impact public community service provisions, most specifically education and health services.
+The proposed development is for 378 new bed spaces, targeted towards young professional single-person households, and as assumed earlier, around half may be new to the area.
 As such, there are likely to be no children living in these units and therefore no potential for impacting local schools.
 Therefore, it has been assumed that the impact on existing educational facilities would be minimal or none.
-This section, therefore, concentrates solely on the existing local health provision. - 3.37 A search of the local NHS provision, as listed in Table 3.8, identifies ten GPs within a 1-mile radius and a further five within a 2-mile radius from the proposed site.
+This section, therefore, concentrates solely on the existing local health provision. - 3.29 A search of the local NHS provision, as listed in Table 3.8, identifies ten GPs within a 1-mile radius and a further five within a 2-mile radius from the proposed site.
 All fifteen show that they are accepting new patients.
 Therefore, the impact of the new residents is likely to be positive on all these businesses by improving efficiency in the health care system through redistributing potential patients to where there are resources to deliver these services.